Dr. Nathan C. Walker

 Walker teaches First Amendment law and human rights at Rutgers Honors College.
 He previously served as the executive director for the Religious Freedom Center of the Newseum Institute and as the senior minister and executive director of the historic First Unitarian Church of Philadelphia.

-Walker currently serves on the board of the Public Religion Research Institute, as an advisor to the Muslim Public Affairs Council, and as the associate editor of the peer-reviewed academic journal, Religion & Education.
+Walker currently serves on the board of the Public Religion Research Institute, as an advisor to the Muslim Public Affairs Council, and as the associate editor of the peer-reviewed journal, Religion & Education.

 Walker has published five books: